 What if an employee refuses to return to the workplace?

 As a general principle, all employees have a legal obligation of loyalty with respect to decisions made by the employer.
 Accordingly, an employee’s refusal to return to the workplace, despite the employer’s request to that end, will constitute a breach of said obligation.
 Only under exceptional circumstances, namely when there is a serious, imminent, and unpreventable threat to employee safety can an employee refuse to be physically present at the workspace.
 In most cases, provided that the employer takes reasonable preventive measures against the spread of the virus, employees will have to return to the workspace.

 - If and when an employee refuses to return to the workplace, it is advisable to discuss the employee’s concerns and try to address them, before proceeding with disciplinary and other legal sanctions.

 What other considerations should the prudent employer be thinking about at this time?

 The pandemic has resulted in an unprecedented shift to remote working in Turkey, which provides employers with the opportunity to develop their know-how on the risks and advantages of remote working in the country.

 Some employers are either considering or have implemented permanent work-from-home arrangements.
-Prudent employers should assess how such arrangements would impact personnel well-being, profitability, and efficiency.
+Employers, who want to or have implemented remote working arrangements permanently, are recommended to adapt their contracts and arrangements with employees to the new working order, by considering the relevant legislation on the matter.
+Prudent employers should also assess how such arrangements would impact personnel well-being, profitability, and efficiency.

 What are the safety and employment issues for consideration regarding the vaccines?